-Many of you may remember the report released by the Ellen MacArthur Foundation in 2016 that "plastic waste spilled into the ocean exceeds the total weight of 800 million tonnes of fish."
+Many of you may remember the report released by the Ellen Macarthur Foundation in 2016 that "plastic waste spilled into the ocean exceeds the total weight of 800 million tonnes of fish."

-Let's use RuleWatcher to find hints together.
+Let us use RuleWatcher to find hints together.

-Depletion of freshwater resources
+Depletion of Freshwater Resources

 Groundwater is not the only problem.
 There are 263 cross-border rivers called "international rivers" in the world, and it is said that 40% of the world's population lives in that basin.
 If a dam is built upstream, the amount of water will decrease.
 Pollution threatens the health of the lower reaches.
 The risk of conflict over these key international rivers is rapidly increasing.

 How to make the world sustainable.
 One of the answers is the circular economy.
-For the 250 years since the Industrial Revolution, we have collected, processed, used and disposed of resources.
-It is said that breaking out of the current linear economy is the cornerstone of the SDGs.
+For 250 years since the Industrial Revolution, we have collected, processed, used and disposed of resources.
+It is said that breaking out of the current linear economy is the cornerstone of SDGs.

 Social experiments have already been conducted in Finland, Kenya, India, Germany, etc., and under the Conté administration, Italy introduced basic income in 2019, although it is a partial system.
 You may remember that Democratic candidate Andrew Yang was appealing for the introduction of basic income in the 2020 US presidential election.

-According to the OECD, income inequality in OECD countries is at its highest level in the last half-century, with the average income of the wealthiest 10% of the population reaching about nine times the average income of the poorest 10%.
+According to OECD, income inequality in OECD countries is at its highest level in the last half-century, with the average income of the wealthiest 10% of the population reaching about nine times the average income of the poorest 10%.
 Studies using the latest mathematical models show that further widening of these disparities will lead to the collapse of society as a whole.

-“ESG investment” is attracting attention.
+“ESG investment” is catching attention.

 Investing in an organization that has management policies and strategies for a sustainable society and addresses the challenges of Environment, Social and Governance-this is ESG investment.

-It is also known that investment in companies that are more conscious of social responsibility has stable results even during the financial crisis and recession, and the amount of investment is growing rapidly even in the Corona disaster.
+It is also known that investment in companies that are more conscious of social responsibility has stable results even during the financial crisis and recession, and the amount of investment is growing rapidly even in the Corona pandemic.